ahmed0naser/React-Final-Project-ITI/README.md

-# To run the project run the following command
+# To start the project run the following command

 npm run start